Samantha Gash: Social change projects

 Gash has used her ability to run long and connect it to social change projects that link to female empowerment and access to education programs.

 In 2012, Gash ran 379 km non-stop across Australia's Simpson Desert.
 She raised around $32,991 to fund a Save the Children education initiative in Australia.

 In 2014, Gash collaborated with UK ultra-runner Mimi Anderson and together they founded Freedom Runners.
 It was an initiative that combined a fundraising and awareness campaign around the high cost of feminine hygiene products for women in Sub-Saharan Africa and its link to female absenteeism in school.
 Over 32 days they ran 1,968 km across South Africa’s Freedom Trail and raised over $55K for a Save the Children program.
 They ran an average of 64 km every day and had no rest days.

 In 2016, Gash became a World Vision Ambassador and collaborated with the not-for-profit on a concept to run from the West to East of India and use it as a means to explore the barriers to quality education.
 The campaign was called Run India and raised over $150,000 to support six World Vision education focused programs across the country.
 Gash, as the solo runner supported by a crew, ran 3,253 km over 76 days, visiting 16 communities that World Vision support.
 This included visits to schools, a malnutrition clinic and a self defence program in the urban slums; economic development projects in the Himalayas and home visits in the desert.

 Professional and speaking career

 Gash worked as a lawyer at international law firm Baker & McKenzie for just under a year, later working in a boutique financial advisory firm owned by one of her friends (Wealth Enhancers) and in communications.
 She is now a motivational speaker on the speaker circuit, currently writing her first book with Macmillan Roaring Brook Press.

 Other projects

 Gash was a contestant on the fourth season and eventually returned for the seventh season, Blood V Water, of the reality TV show Australian Survivor.
 She also competed on World's Toughest Race: Eco-Challenge Fiji where she participated on Team Aussie Rescue.

 Personal life

-Gash met Mark Wales during production of Australian Survivor and married him in 14 December 2019.
+Gash met the former SAS officer Mark Wales during production of Australian Survivor and married him in 14 December 2019.
 They have one son named Harry.
+In April 2025, Wales revealed that the two had separated back in 2024.